AndrewKreshchenko/LoadingStreetview/README.md

 # Plan & Find
+_from spring 2018_

 The website is **under development** yet.
-First version appeared in spring 2018.
+Fir appeared in .
 Also plan to improve my design.
 [See it here](https://andrewkreshchenko.github.io/LoadingStreetview/)

 Used APIs: